DJ Qbert

-Richard Quitevis (born October 7, 1969) known by his stage name DJ Qbert or Qbert, is a Filipino-American turntablist and composer who has heavily influenced the History of DJing.
+Richard Quitevis (born October 7, 1969) known by his stage name DJ Qbert or Qbert, is a turntablist and composer who has heavily influenced the history of DJing.
 He was awarded America's Best DJ in 2010, was DMC USA Champion 1991 (solo) and achieved titles as DMC World Champion in 1992 and 1993.

 Early life

-Richard Quitevis was born on October 7, 1969, to Filipino immigrant parents hailing from Bacolod, Negros Occidental and Ilocos Sur.
+Richard Quitevis was born on October 7, 1969, to parents hailing from the Philippines.
 Growing up in San Francisco's Excelsior District on Moscow Street, he graduated from Luther Burbank Middle School and in 1987 from Balboa High School.
 Qbert started playing with records at the age of 15, although he got his first Fisher-Price turntable as a toddler.
 He was influenced by the street performers and graffiti artists of the local hip hop community in the mid-1980s.
-It was at Balboa's school cafeteria that he first met Mix Master Mike in a DJ battle; the two have been good friends ever since.
+Balboa's school cafeteria is where he first met Mix Master Mike in a DJ battle; the two have been good friends ever since.